Coarse differentiation of quasi-isometries I: spaces not quasi-isometric to Cayley graphs: Step 1

 \subsection{Construction of a product map}

+Recall that $Y$ is the set of vertical geodesics in $B(R)$.
 Let $Y'$ denote the space of pairs $(\gamma,x)$ where $\gamma \in Y$ is a vertical geodesic in $B(R)$ and $x \in \gamma$ is a point.
 Let $| \cdot |$ denote uniform measure on $Y'$.
 (In the case of $\DL(m,n)$ this is just the counting measure.)
 The following lemma is a formal statement regarding subsets of $Y'$ of large measure.

 \begin{lemma} Suppose $R \GG 1/\theta_1$ (where the implied constant depends only on the model space).
 Suppose $E \subset Y'$, with $|E| \ge (1 - \theta_1) |Y'|$.
 Then, there exists a subset $U \subset B(R)$ such that: \begin{itemize} \item[{\rm (i)}] $\mu(U) \ge (1-2\sqrt{\theta_1}) \mu(B(R))$, where $\mu$ is defined in $\S\ref{subsection:volumeandmeasure}$. \item[{\rm (ii)}] If $x \in U$, then for at least $(1-\sqrt{\theta_1})$ fraction of the vertical geodesics $\gamma \in Y$ passing within distance $1/2$ of $x$, $(\gamma,x) \in E$. \end{itemize} \end{lemma}